Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • call an ambulance;

-• do light massage the affected areas if they are free of blisters and dark spots, severe edema;
+• do light massage affected areas, if there are no blisters and dark spots, severe swelling;

-• apply a dry sterile bandage to the damaged skin.
+• Apply a dry sterile bandage to the damaged areas of the skin.

-You need to warm up gradually due to ambient temperature rooms and warm soft clothing.
+You need to warm up gradually by ambient temperature room and warm soft clothing.

-It is forbidden to apply a heating pad, hot compresses.
+Do not apply a heating pad or hot compresses.

-Signs of "withdrawal" are the appearance of pain and burning sensation in numb areas of the skin, the appearance of a pink color.
+Signs of “departure” are the appearance of pain and burning in numb areas of the skin, and the appearance of a pink color.

-If the baby complains of burning skin, cries, you can anesthetize with one of the non-steroidal anti-inflammatory drugs ( indomethacin, ibuprofen, paracetamol) in the dose recommended for age.
-In any case, the child needs a doctor's consultation.
+If the baby complains of burning skin or cries, you can treat the pain with one of the non-steroidal anti-inflammatory drugs ( indomethacin, ibuprofen, paracetamol) at the recommended dose for age.
+In any case, the child needs to consult a doctor.

-Further treatment will be prescribed by a doctor, depending on the degree and nature of frostbite.
-The tasks of first aid are to restore blood circulation, normalize metabolic processes, and remove intoxication.
-Urgent measures may also be needed if the patient's condition is disturbed.
-Vascular drugs, intravenous infusion of solutions, oxygen therapy are used.
+The doctor will prescribe further treatment, depending on the degree and nature of frostbite.
+The tasks of first aid are to restore blood circulation, normalize metabolic processes, and relieve intoxication.
+Urgent measures may also be necessary if the patient’s condition is impaired.
+Vascular medications, intravenous infusions of solutions, and oxygen therapy are used.

-In the stage of redness and swelling, nourishing restorative ointments or creams containing panthenol, vitamins.
+In the stage of redness and swelling, nourishing agents are used restorative ointments or creams containing panthenol, vitamins.
 If there are bubbles, they are opened by a surgeon in the department.
-Areas of necrosis are removed, and after its complete rejection, they are applied wound healing ointments(levomekol, methyluracil, solcoseryl).
-If suppuration occurs, antibiotics are prescribed, the wounds are treated with hydrogen peroxide, antiseptic solutions, and antimicrobial ointments are used.
+Areas of necrosis are removed, and after complete rejection they are applied wound healing ointments(levomekol, methyluracil, solcoseryl).
+If suppuration occurs, antibiotics are prescribed, wounds are treated with hydrogen peroxide, antiseptic solutions, and antimicrobial ointments are used.

 Precautionary measures

-Improper provision of first aid can aggravate the victim's condition.
-It is necessary to take precautions and learn well what cannot be done in these cases:
+Improper first aid can aggravate the victim's condition.
+You need to be careful and understand well what not to do in these cases:

 • disrupt the sequence of actions;